 The match intensity table

-The match intensity table is a database table found in the game’s huge database.
-The game apparently uses the table to look up a “match intensity value” based on the current score difference and current match minute.
+The match intensity table is a real database table.
+The game uses the table to look up a “match intensity value” based on the current score difference and current match minute.
 The table itself doesn’t reveal anything about what that match intensity value is used for.

-But, given that it’s a value which depends om the time and the score line, scripting believers have speculated that the table is involved in some kind of artificially invoked momentum shifts, or perhaps, that the table is the reason why you so often concede in the 45th and 90th minute goals, because you know, it says 45 and 90.
+But, given that it’s a value which depends om the time and the score line, scripting believers have speculated that the table is involved in some kind of artificially invoked momentum shifts, or perhaps, that the table is the reason why you so often concede in the 45th and 90th minute goals, because “it says 45 and 90”.

 The product.ini file is an ini file used by the PC version of FIFA to control various aspects of the game play.
 When you open the file, you see certain settings and rules related to difficulty.
 Even a person without technical knowledge can read the file and verify that the game will change the difficulty depending on the score line and in a way where it will try to narrow the lead.
 If the player is getting beaten, it will reduce the difficulty and vice versa.